abkosar/gun-violence-prediction/README.md

 ## Installing the conda environment

-To install the conda environment to your local machine, after cloning the repo, run `conda env create --file=environment.yml` from the command line.
+To install the conda environment to your local machine, after cloning the repo, run `conda env create --file=environment.yml` from the terminal.